 - transparency and traceability of intermediaries’ transactions

-As with patient records, pharmaceutical supply chains present practically the same challenges.
+As with patient records, pharmaceutical supplies tracking present practically the same challenges.
 So a workable scenario is to build a permissioned blockchain with known participants.

 Arguably, the biggest challenge is the sheer scope of such a project that would involve multiple companies realizing the mutual benefits from implementing ledger solutions into their supply chain operations.

 Besides, the companies would need to apply IoT sensors to allow automatic detection and tracking of medicine every step of the journey.

 Noteworthy use cases